-Did you know that Hillside Elementary has a parent group?
+Did you know that Table Rock has a parent group?
 They are responsible for many of the activities at our school!
 They meet once a month.

 The PTO is a dedicated group of parents who truly make a difference at school.
 Please call or come to a meeting.
 There are lots of little things you can do that help the parent club and only take a small amount of your time!
-If you are interested, please send them an email at hillside.ep.pto@gmail.com for further information.
+If you are interested, please email them for more information: tablerockpto@gmail.com